CDCgov/prime-reportstream/prime-router/docs/terraform.md

 - Resource Group for underlying infrastructure
 - VNETs - Redundant vnets for both East and West US as well as VNETS tied to a VPN.
 - VPN - A VPN that will connect to the VPN VNETs
-- Storage Account - Used to store the terraform tf state.
+- Storage Account - Used to store the Terraform tf state.
 - Application Key Vault - Prepopulated with the following secrets
   - _functionapp-postgres-user_: User for the postgresql hosted instance
   - _functionapp-postgres-pass_: Password for the postgresql hosted instance